Peter II of Portugal

-Dom Pedro II (Peter II; 26 April 1648 – 9 December 1706), nicknamed "the Pacific", was King of Portugal from 1683 until his death, previously serving as regent for his brother Afonso VI from 1668 until his own accession.
+Dom Pedro II (Peter II; 26 April 1648 – 9 December 1706), nicknamed the Pacific (Português: o Pacífico) was King of Portugal from 1683 until his death, previously serving as regent for his brother Afonso VI from 1668 until his own accession.
 He was the fifth and last child of John IV and Luisa de Guzmán.

 Early life

 Third son of King John IV and Queen Luisa, Peter was created Duke of Beja and Lord of the House of the Infantado.

-Following his father's death, his mother became regent for the new king Afonso VI, Peter's elder, partially paralysed, and mentally unstable brother.
-In 1662 Afonso put his mother away in a convent and assumed control of the state.
+Following his father's death, his mother became regent for the new king Afonso VI, Peter's elder, partially paralyzed, and mentally unstable brother.
+In 1662, Afonso put his mother away in a convent and assumed control of the state.
 In January 1668, shortly before Spanish recognition of Portugal's restoration of independence, Peter acquired political ascendancy over his brother and was appointed regent, banishing Afonso to the Azores and, later, Sintra where he died in 1683.
 Peter thereupon inherited the throne.

 Peter not only inherited his brother's throne but also wed his former spouse, Queen Marie-Françoise of Savoy (1646–1683).
 They had one daughter, Isabel Luísa, Princess of Beira (1669–90), who was heir presumptive.

 Rule (1668–1706)

 Peter consolidated Portugal's independence with the signing of the Treaty of Lisbon in 1668, putting the Portuguese Restoration War, that began in 1640, to an end.
 He formed an alliance with England and had its decisive support based on marriage clauses that united Charles II of England with his sister Catherine of Braganza in 1661.
 Portugal ceded Tangier and Bombay as a dowry, and compromised to transfer to the English the majority of the places recovered from the Dutch, to share in half the commerce of cinnamon, to install English families with the same privileges of the Portuguese families in Goa, Cochin, Diu, Bahia, Pernambuco and Rio de Janeiro.
 In exchange, England would give Lisbon military support, protecting Portuguese shipments in the Mediterranean and the coasts of Lisbon and Porto.

-The English alliance was decisive in the consolidation of Peter's leadership.
-He centralized the monarchy's power and dissolved the excessive strength the nobility had gained after the death of John IV in 1656.
+After his coup in 1667, Peter restored the nobility to their full power and government by councils of nobles reached a high point during his reign because he required their support in deposing Alfonso VI.
+However, by the end of his reign, Peter centralized the monarchy's power and dissolved the excessive strength of the nobility.
+His successors would rule as absolute monarchs, and the Cortes would not be assembled for more than a century.

 His long tenure was one of important accomplishments.
 In 1671 he conceded freedom of commerce to the English residing in Portugal and began the establishment of textile manufactures.
-Isabel Luísa was proclaimed heir presumptive to the throne at the Portuguese Cortes of 1674, Peter promulgating a letter «on the regencies and tutorships of Kings» to better found the rights of his daughter.
+Isabel Luísa was proclaimed heir presumptive to the throne at the Portuguese Cortes of 1674, Peter promulgating a letter on the regencies and tutorships of Kings to better found the rights of his daughter.